 Shifts in "opinion climate" in the course of autocratization––and specifically in wartime––provide clues to understanding the "rally around the flag" effect.
 In this Fellows Colloquium, Rogov demonstrated that propaganda reaches its maximum effect in cooperation with repression, and that this explains its incredible success in hard autocracies, as well as in totalitarian regimes.
 However, in contrast with the totalitarian past, in modern times people are choosing to set their store not so much by ideologies and values, but by a certain "picture of reality" presented by the media.
 Using data from various surveys with a diverse range of questions and results, Rogov showed the range of attitudes among Russians to the "special military operation" and explain how the "imposed consensus" works.
 Finally, he attempted to answer the challenging question of what could potentially change the existing balance of attitudes to the war in Russia.

-Kirill Rogov, currently Visiting Fellow at the IWM, is senior research fellow at the Gaidar Institute for Economic Policy and a member of the supervisory board of the Liberal Mission Foundation (Moscow).
+Kirill Rogov, IWM Visiting Fellow, is senior research fellow at the Gaidar Institute for Economic Policy and a member of the supervisory board of the Liberal Mission Foundation (Moscow).

-Ivan Krastev, IWM Permanent Fellow, will moderate the event.
+Ivan Krastev, IWM Permanent Fellow, moderated the event.